Marina Tabassum Wins Soane Medal

 Marina Tabassum at the Sir John Soane's Museum.
 (Photo: Barry MacDonald)

-The Sir John Soane's Museum in London has announced that the recipient of the fourth annual Soane Medal is Marina Tabassum, Bangladeshi architecture and pioneer of "‘the architecture of relevance."
+The Sir John Soane's Museum in London has announced that the recipient of the fourth annual Soane Medal is Marina Tabassum, Bangladeshi architect and pioneer of "‘the architecture of relevance."

-In past years, such as when Kenneth Frampton was given the 2019 Soane Medal, the laureate gave the Soane Medal lecture at a later date, but given the coronavirus pandemic the latest Soane Medal was given to Marina Tabassum today, November 16, 2021, at the same time that she gave the Soane Medal Lecture before an invited audience at the museum and to a global audience through a live digital event.
+In past years, such as when Kenneth Frampton was awarded the 2019 Soane Medal, the laureate gave the Soane Medal lecture at a later date.
+But given the coronavirus pandemic, the latest Soane Medal was given to Marina Tabassum today, November 16, 2021, at the same time that she gave the Soane Medal Lecture before an invited audience at the museum and to a global audience through a live digital event.

 Established by Sir John Soane’s Museum in 2017, the Soane Medal "recognizes architects, educators and critics who have made a major contribution to their field through practice, history or theory."
 Before Tabassum and Frampton, the Soane Medal was given to Spanish architect Rafael Moneo in 2017 and American architect, planner and theorist Denise Scott Brown in 2018.